SHANGHAI INTERNATIONAL CIRCUIT INFORMATION AND RACE PROGRAM

 The circuit, with its two long straights and both very fast and slow corners; is demanding for brakes and engines.
 More than 70 percent of the almost 5.5km lap will be run under full throttle.
 At the end of the start-finish straight there is a very long right-hander and there is another one at the back end of the circuit.
 The main consequence of these two unique corners is that they put the emphasis on graining and wear on the front left tyre.
 At Turn 1 the cars will see to the highest loads on the steering system from the entire Formula 1 season mainly as a result of the combination of very high cornering and braking demands, which the cars are subjected to.

 At the other end of the circuit, the exit from the second long right-hander is crucial for speed along the long straight.
 Good downforce is well rewarded, too much drag leaves cars vulnerable to be passed on the back straight.
 Accordingly, good power permits more wing.
 Similarly, the tight corners reward good mechanical grip through the turns whilst drivability is important to get away afterwards.

 RACING PROGRAM AND EVENT TIMETABLE

-Although not yet finalised for 2017, we have included the previous year’s Formula 1 program, to give you an idea of what the event timetable should look like.
+Although not yet finalized for 2019, we have included the previous year’s Formula 1 program, to give you an idea of what the event timetable should look like.
 We do not expect any other major changes from the below program.